 Taylor also offers some even more interesting solutions, however, that look less at the problems of institutional traditions, and more at the function of the university today.
 The two that I found really interesting were his suggestions that:

 "The division-of-labor model of separate departments is obsolete and must be replaced with a curriculum structured like a web or complex adaptive network.
-Responsible teaching and scholarship must become cross-disciplinary and cross-cultural."
+Responsible teaching and scholarship must become cross-disciplinary and cross-cultural."And that we should:

 "Abolish permanent departments, even for undergraduate education, and create problem-focused programs.
 These constantly evolving programs would have sunset clauses, and every seven years each one should be evaluated and either abolished, continued or significantly changed.
 It is possible to imagine a broad range of topics around which such zones of inquiry could be organized: Mind, Body, Law, Information, Networks, Language, Space, Time, Media, Money, Life and Water."